zchyde/brooklinebooksmith.com/_events/2016-07/margaret-miranda-dressing-wounds-on-tremont-street.md

 ---

 Join No Fixed Address Press in celebrating the debut collection of Brookline native Margaret Miranda.
-When the bruises come out her poems hold your gaze, yet every page is a mercy, a refuge - you've walked a thousand miles to hear these words.
+When the bruises come out her poems hold your gaze, yet every page is a mercy, a refuge - you've walked a thousand miles to hear these words.&nbsp;

 ![](/uploads/versions/22430594313_2f1fdf1627_o &#40;1&#41;---x----500-333x---.jpg)